A plan for the future of local health services.

 - Shared as information about the BLMK STP and what it will mean for local health services as widely as possible.

-The BLMK STP team produced a discussion paper in March outlining current thinking on the BLMK STP, and a summary of feedback from pre-consultation engagement is also now available.
+The BLMK STP team produced a discussion paper in March 2017 outlining current thinking on the BLMK STP.
+A summary of feedback from pre-consultation engagement is available.